projecthuman-repo/team-project-gravity/deliverable-2/README.md

 **Before examining the website, please change the aspect ratio of your tab to that similar of a phone**, as this is a mobile app.
 This is the simplest solution given the difficult/cost of using simulators and deploying to app stores.

+To see a short video walking through our app on a simulator, download the iOS demo file from [here](https://github.com/csc301-winter-2021/team-project-gravity/blob/main/deliverable-2/iOS%20demo.mov)

 The app is currently deployed on Heroku.
-You can find our app here: https://spotstitch.herokuapp.com/
+You can find our production app here: https://spotstitch.herokuapp.com/

 In the future, this snapshot of our deployed application will be available and unchanged under the branch *deliverable-2-snapshot*.